Employers and employees must both participate in determining and implementing safe and healthy working conditions in the workplace.

 - ‘Designated work groups’ are established in the workplace.
 Each of these groups elects a representative – known as the health and safety representative (HSR) (pt 7 OHS Act 2004) – who represents the employees’ interests.
 The HSR may, in certain circumstances, inspect the part of the workplace for which they are the HSR.
 (For other powers, see ss 58–60 OHS Act 2004.)

-- HSRs may, after consulting the employer, issue Provisional Improvement Notices (see ‘Enforcement of OHS law’), which are legal directions requiring the employer to comply with a provision of the OHS Act 2004 (s 60) or regulations.
-Failure to take the appropriate actions after receiving a notice is a criminal A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious)..
+- HSRs may, after consulting the employer, issue Provisional Improvement Notices (see ‘Enforcement of occupational health and safety law’), which are legal directions requiring the employer to comply with a provision of the OHS Act 2004 (s 60) or regulations.
+Failure to take the appropriate actions after receiving a notice is a criminal offence.

 - Health and safety committees facilitate cooperation between employers and employees in the formulation and operation of health and safety measures, procedures and standards (s 72 OHS Act 2004).